fedeloper/BiCrossNet/README.md

-Sure, here is the rewritten and completed `README.md`:

 # BiCrossNet: Towards Resource-Efficient Cross-View Geolocalization with Binary Neural Networks

 This repository contains the code for BiCrossNet, a novel approach to cross-view geolocalization utilizing Binary Neural Networks (BNNs) to significantly reduce computational complexity while maintaining competitive performance.
 The key contributions include the development of a bi-gradual unfreezing method to enhance transfer learning, a bi-partitioned optimization strategy to improve training stability, and logit-based knowledge distillation to supplement standard losses.